 I'm a synthetic biologist, plant scientist and science-writer with an interest in shaping policy.

-For my PhD, I've worked on the tropical plant cassava, which feeds about a billion people worldwide.
-I've analysed different genetic engineering approaches to tackle virus disease in cassava, particularly in the context of complex virus populations.
-I have also invented a new DNA sequencing method which enables in-depth, accurate analysis of plant virus genomes.
+For my PhD, I worked on the tropical plant Cassava, which feeds about a billion people worldwide.
+I analysed different genetic engineering approaches to tackle virus disease in cassava, particularly in the context of complex virus populations.
+I also invented a new DNA sequencing method which enables in-depth, accurate analysis of plant virus genomes.

 I write stories describing cutting-edge advances in biology while also discussing ethical and political issues that often accompany new technology and the modern scientific process.
 My work has been published by Slate, Salon, Massive and The Wire.

 During my tenure as a Steering Committee member of EUSynBioS, (The European Association of Synthetic Biology Students and Post-docs), I've moderated and participated in several Open Discussions about the newest advances in biotechnology.
-I think it's terribly important to have these discussions with the public, but also encourage debate within the scientific community.
+I think it's very important to have these discussions with the public, but also encourage debate within the scientific community.